 Chief Beau Dick is one of the Northwest Coast’s most versatile and talented carvers.
-For more than three decades, he has actively perpetuated the ceremonial traditions of his people, the Kwakwaka’wakw.
+For more than four decades, he has actively perpetuated the ceremonial traditions of his people, the Kwakwaka’wakw.
 He began carving at a very early age, studying under his father Benjamin Dick, his grandfather James Dick, and later under renowned artists Henry Hunt and Doug Cranmer.
 Beau has also worked alongside such artists as Robert Davidson, Tony Hunt and the late Bill Reid.

 See what we currently have by Beau Dick in Fazakas Gallery here.